-- Salaries and Employee Benefits-The District experienced a 2.48% decrease in current year expense due to general retirements in the current year. - Utilities Expense-A decrease in internally generated hydroelectric power as well as increasing cost of fuel and natural gas attributed to the 30.9% increase in current year expenses. - C. Investment Income-Increasing short-term interest rates resulted in a 184.5% increase in the District's interest income. - D. Interest Expense-Interest expense decreased due to the reduction of outstanding debt. - E. Capital Contribution-The amounts reported as capital contributions represent the estimated fair market value of donated sewer collector lines by developers and member agencies.
+- Salaries and Employee Benefits-The District experienced a 14.7% increase in current year expense due to a 7% cost of living increase as well as a 3.4% pay & classification study adjustment. - Utilities Expense-A decrease in internally generated hydroelectric power as well as increasing cost of fuel and natural gas attributed to the 12.4% increase in current year expenses. - Other Supplies and Expenses-The District experienced a 41.9% increase in current year expense due to increase use of chemical supplies for a new high rate primary treatment process. - C. Investment Income-Increasing short-term interest rates resulted in a 3,046.3% increase in the District's interest income. - D. Interest Expense-Interest expense decreased due to the reduction of outstanding debt. - E. Capital Contribution-The amounts reported as capital contributions represent the estimated fair market value of donated sewer collector lines by developers and member agencies.
 The District has no direct control over the amount of contributions received.
 These amounts are reflected as equal income and capital expenditures in the financial statement.